Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README-Nuget-Packages.md

 # How to install nuget packages(Entity Framework Core)

+Nuget packages can be installed through -->VSCode-->View --> Command Palette

+- write in the Palette --> Nuget Package, click it and then write your Nuget package name to download

+or

 All needed packages to start working with your App

 In terminal we write: